Computing and Online Safety

-In today’s society, technology is essential to our lives, at home and at work.
-It is as equally essential for children to be able to grasp these technologies and utilise them for different purposes.
-Therefore, the Computing curriculum at Monkshouse Primary School focuses on ensuring children get the best out of these lessons through coding, understanding the basic use of ICT equipment and programs, engaging with computers outside of ICT lessons, and the use of ICT in all areas of the curriculum.
+In today’s society, technology is essential to our lives, both at home and at work.
+It is as equally essential for children to be able to grasp these technologies early and utilise them for different purposes.
+Therefore, the Computing curriculum at Monkshouse Primary School focuses on ensuring children get the best out of these lessons through coding, understanding the basic use of ICT equipment and programs, engaging with technologies outside the ICT suite, and the use of ICT in all areas of the curriculum.

 At Monkshouse, we believe that being aware of how to keep E-Safe is an important life skill, particularly in a society based on the use of ICT.
 There is a strong emphasis at Monkshouse on the safe use of computing equipment and staying safe online.
 This is achieved through workshops and assemblies based on these fundamental skills.
 The key way this is being achieved is through the enablement of all children to know how to safeguard themselves whilst online.
 Ensuring all children have knowledge on what E-Safety is and how they can stay safe online is believed to be paramount whilst using ICT.
 This is also promoted throughout the school by some of our children who have been elected as E-Safety monitors, who are responsible for promoting proper use of ICT to all children.